jackrieger/core-1-interaction/sessions/10/index.md

 ## Live websites

 By next week you must have a GitHub Pages website with a homepage that correctly links to all of your entries.
 The entries must all be up-to-date.
+I will no longer be accepting entries via file or email.

 The homepage must be an `index.html` file at the root of your site.
 This means the URL to your site will be very clean, like this:

 [https://jackrieger.github.io/harmonic-collection](https://jackrieger.github.io/harmonic-collection)

 Here is the code inside this repository, for reference.
-(Note that this is **not** the kind of URL I'm looking for):
+(Note that this is the link to my code, not my website.
+This is **not** the kind of URL I'm looking for for submissions):

 [https://github.com/jackrieger/harmonic-collection](https://github.com/jackrieger/harmonic-collection)

-I will no longer be accepting entries via file or email.
-You must have a live site.

 Here are some resources for git made by other teachers of this class: